 This is probably the book that is used most for a single-semester undergraduate differential geometry class.
 I like it, it’s great.

-Abstract algebra, usually called simply algebra is a language used to describe the concept of equations and all possible generalizations of it, such as equivalence relationships and the like.
+Abstract algebra (often called algebra more simply) is a language used to describe the concept of equality, and all possible generalizations of it, such as equivalence relationships and the like.
 Many parts of mathematics have an algebraic counterpart: algebraic topology, algebraic geometry, even algebraic analysis.
 As such, it is paramount that you get familiar with it.
 My favorite textbook on the subject is free:

 Abstract Algebra: Theory and Applications, Thomas W. Judson